DreamTeamDAT257/dreamteam-project/individual-reflection.md

 - I have made the main menu interactable.
 I have also put text that describes the scene in the main menu.
 - We understood a bit more regarding how to manage the abstract domain of certain tasks.
 Such as understanding what tasks are appropriate from an agile perspective in the long run.

 William Johansson:
-- I would like to learn about how our database works and how to use it.
+- I know how to use our database but would like to understand it.
 - This sprint I created a virtual keyboard for user input and helped integrate the it with the visualizing.
-- .
+- We are focusing on finishing our product.

 Hampus Jansson:
 - I would like to really understand the connection between our JSON file and our Unity scripts.